How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 Thousands of people in the healthcare and software development domains ask themselves: “Should I create a telehealth app?”
 Sure, the statistics look promising, and telemedicine is guaranteed to become an even bigger presence in our lives in the upcoming years.
 But is building a telemedicine app from scratch worth it?
 Here at QArea, we are convinced that it definitely is.
 Here are the biggest benefits of telehealth software development for healthcare providers and patients.

 - Faster access to data.
-The doctor can review the patient’s file before the appointment or shortly after its start, allowing them to do more in less time and serve more patients in one day.
+The doctor can review the patient’s file before the appointment or shortly after it’s start, allowing to do more in less time and serve more patients in one day.

 - Wider reach.
-With remote healthcare, hospitals and individual practitioners can reach patients outside their geographical zone: international reach is a big part of the telemedicine appeal for healthcare companies.
+With remote healthcare, hospitals and individual practitioners can reach patients outside of their geographical zone: international reach is a big part of the telemedicine application ‘s appeal for healthcare companies.

-- Speedy care.
-Both a telehealth app and a web solution allow patients to get a consultation with a doctor within hours, if not minutes.
-This is not usually the case with physical hospitals, where one can wait weeks for an appointment.
+- Sped up care.
+Both a telehealth app and a web solution allow the patients to get a consultation with a doctor within hours, if not minutes.
+This is not usually the case with physical hospitals, where one can wait for weeks for an appointment.

-- Access to narrow specialists.
-When the patient lives in a location where only general practitioners and similar medical specialties are available, being able to consult a narrow specialist can often become a life-saving feature.
+- Access to niche specialists.
+When the patient lives in a location where only general practitioners and similar broad-spectrum doctors are available, being able to consult a niche specialist can often become a life-saving feature.

 - Multiple opinions available.
-With all the health information stored in one app, a patient can consult multiple health practitioners for different opinions and, therefore, a more precise diagnosis and recommendations.
+With all the health information stored in one app, a patient can consult multiple health practitioners to get different opinions and, therefore, a more precise diagnosis and recommendations.

 The goal of our telemedicine app development guide is to give you some practical knowledge on how to develop a telehealth app that genuinely helps both the doctor and the patient.
 Here are the must-have and the nice-to-have features to include in your telemedicine app development solution.

 - Appointment management.
-With this feature, the doctor or their assistant can instantly see the calendar for each workday and the available time slots.
-This feature also allows the doctor to select availability hours for patients to see, as well as add, modify, and cancel appointments with patients.
+With this feature, the doctor or their assistant can instantly see the calendar for each work day and the available time slots.
+This feature also allows to select availability hours for patients to see, as well as add, modify, and delete appointments with patients.

 - EHR integration.
 If your future telehealth application will operate as part of a larger healthcare service — for example, a hospital that will now provide remote consultations — then fast and secure synchronization with the organization’s EHR (Electronic Health Records) system is a must for quality treatment.